cthit/2d-platform-game-it/README.md

 To create a new behaviour you simply need to create a python file in the behaviours folder and make inherit from the behaviour class either directly or through another class.
 The behaviour class constructor takes an optional `owner` parameter which can be used to set the owner of the behaviour at initialization.
 The Behaviour class also has the following methods:

  - `set_owner(self, new_owner, delta_time, keys, config)` which sets the owner of the behaviour to the `new_owner`.
- - `update(self, delta_time, keys, config)` which by default is called by the base entity class update method once every frame.
+ - `update(self, delta_time, keys, config, game_methods)` which by default is called by the base entity class update method once every frame.
+ - `get_renderables(self)` returns a list of objects that can be rendered by the camera
+ - `reset(self)` resets the behaviour to its original state

 You can read more about how to use behaviours with entities [here](#entities-and-behaviours).